Kick Start your way to your first Triathlon

 A couple of key points to remember.
-All three sports really do help each other out, but that’s especially true in running and cycling.
-In order to get better on the run, you need to get better on the bike.
-Meaning that in order to improve your run times, you have to in turn improve your bike capabilities so that you can put out more with less.
+All three sports do help each other out, but that’s especially true in running and cycling.
+To get better on the run, you need to get better on the bike.
+Meaning that to improve your run times, you have to in turn improve your bike capabilities so that you can put out more with less.
 In the case of the bike and the run, you’ll benefit from the aerobic crossover between the two.
 And you can reasonably substitute cycling for a portion of running (at the aerobic level).

 Swimming can have the same benefits, but you don’t tend to see as dramatic of a crossover into cycling/running.
 Though most injured runners will stick to the pool and the glorious act of water jogging.